publicmays/Reactjs/docs/officialDocumentation/reactComponent.md

 You should not call `setState()` in `componentWillUnmount()` because the component will never be re-rendered.
 Once a component instance is unmounted, it will never be mounted again.

 ### Error boundaries

+* Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

+* A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
+Updating state from these lifecycles lets you capture an unhandled JavaScript error in the below tree and display a fallback UI.

+* Only use error boundaries for recovering from unexpected exceptions; don’t try to use them for control flow.

+> Note:

+* Error boundaries only catch errors in the components below them in the tree.
+An error boundary can’t catch an error within itself.

+#### static getDerivedStateFromError()